laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

      ``wget https://raw.githubusercontent.com/laul7klau/kubernetes-aws/main/bigip-ctrl-ingress/config/f5-hello-world-deployment.yaml``
      ``wget https://raw.githubusercontent.com/laul7klau/kubernetes-aws/main/bigip-ctrl-ingress/config/f5-hello-world-service.yaml``

-2. *cis-deployment.yaml*:
+2. **cis-deployment.yaml**:
-   - Fill in the value of "--bigip-url" in  with the self IP of the BIG-IP.
+   - Fill in the value of "--bigip-url" with the self IP of the BIG-IP.
 This is the private IP address of the BIG-IP that the controller will contact.
 Using the external IP may work but is not secure.
    - Verify that **"--pool-member-type=nodeport"** in the *cis-deployment.yaml* file.
      - For CIS nodeport deployment, set this to *nodeport*.
      - For CIS clusterIP deployment, set this to *cluster*.
+3. **as3.yaml**:
-3. *as3.yaml*: Fill in the value of the "virtualAddresses" value.
+   Fill in the value of the "virtualAddresses".
    This is the IP address of the virtual server on the BIG-IP.
 For single NIC, this is  the "Private IPv4 address" associated to the external IP of the BIG-IP.
 4. Add the security **node** group to the BIG-IP instance.
    1. Go to Services > EC2 > Instances
    2. Select Name of BIG-IP instance.